 Besides that, it was SPOOKY in that place.
 But even ghosts get boring after a while.

 But dead people don't get boring!
-Garry Don dared me to touch her, but I got out of it by daring someone else who simply admitted they were 'skeered ta death . . .'
-Then, 'I ain't touchin no dead body!'
-Well, if they weren't then I didn't hafta either!
+Garry Don dared me to touch her, but I got out of it by daring someone else who simply admitted they were "skeered ta death . . . of touching a dead person," then added "I ain't touchin no dead body!"
+Well, if they weren't then I didn't hafta neither!

 The first time I was ever in the old Rector Funeral Home, (that I can remember), I stuck so close to Mom that she could barely walk.
 Heck, I could barely walk and I didn't have someone trying to hide behind me!
-My legs were locked up at just the mere thought of the inside of that place.
-There was all them there curtains everwheres, and there was a casket!
+My legs were locked up at just the mere sight of the inside of that place.
+There was all them there curtains ever'wheres, and there was a casket!
 That was where they let the dead people stay!

-More than oncest (the word is spelled like it is spoken . . . remember, there's a hillbilly talking here!), I've been harangued into submission, only to go up there and finally nod off from jest a sittin.
+More than oncst (the word is spelled like it is spoken . . . remember, there's a hillbilly talking here!), I've been harangued into submission, only to go up there and finally nod off from jest a sittin.
 And what do they do that for anyway?
 Those people were dead!
 They didn't NEED anyone sitting up with them!
 They're not even sittin' up themselves!

 But the smell of a funeral home is nothing to forget neither!
 Smelled too clean for me!
 If you want ME to be comfortable in there, put some dirty socks, or old fried baloney, or somethin' that smells like Ricky, my wet dog in there, and I'll come a closer to actually doing the deed of sittin' up!

-I remember the story I mentioned above where all these people were a sittin' up with this dead dude.
+I remember a story I mentioned above where all these people were a sittin' up with this dead dude.
 Although the room was quite small, it held more people than what could go through that front door at the same time when he sat up!
 And nobody went back in there neither!
 Far all I know, he was still sittin' up by himself the next mornin when the funeral dude came in.

 He'd never seen such a mess in his life, he told someone later.
-There was broken chairs, a broken high heel shoe, flowers strowed all over the place, one of the curtains was down on the floor.
+There was broken chairs, a broken highheel shoe, flowers strowed all over the place, one of the curtains was down on the floor.
 No one's ever figured out how the toilet got broken, but thinks it had something to do with whoever went out the winder in the bathroom.

 Finally, the real story broke: One little boy that was seated over the left of the casket got a look at the body.
 No one else had even seen the thing sit up, until the little boy exclaimed "Momma, looky there!
 They didn't put all the clothes on Mr. Rogers.
 You can see his butt crack!"